Mama Living Abroad

 Sweet potato bread pudding is a deliciously warm and cozy sweet dish.
 You only need a few pantry staple ingredients to make something incredible.

 Do you ever have a loaf of bread sitting around a day too long?
-This is the perfect opportunity to use it.
+The sweet Potato Bread Pudding recipe is the perfect opportunity to use it.

 I am always happy when we have a leftover Challah on Shabbat because I know we will have bread pudding for Sunday brunch.